 AEMO agree that NSIG output must be modelled accurately for the benefit of an accurate forecast, and consider its current method is effective in doing so.
-AEMO's draft determination is to retain this method.
+AEMO's Final Determination is to retain this method.

-AEMO has updated the Methodology to clarify the incorporation of NSIG output in demand forecasts.
+AEMO also determines to retain changes to the Methodology made during the Draft Determination which clarify the incorporation of NSIG output in demand forecasts.